 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-In addition to his parents, Jon was preceded in death by one brother-in-law; Roger Damon; and one nephew; Benjamin Douglass.
+In addition to his parents, Jack was preceded in death by one brother; John Smith and one brother-in-law; Henry Plyler.

 Family and friends will be received for a visitation on Friday, September 29, 2023, from 1 – 4 pm and 5 – 8 pm, at the Carrier Funeral Home, 2834 Maplevale, Rd., Brookville, PA 15825.
 A celebration of Jack’s life will take place on Saturday, September 30, 2023 also at the Carrier Funeral Home beginning at 11:00 am and officiated by Pastor Joni Williams.
 Interment will be private at the Temple Cemetery in Warsaw Twp., Jefferson Co., PA.

 Memorial contributions may be made in Jack’s name to the Warsaw Twp.
 Volunteer Fire Company, 6847 Rt.
 28, Brookville, PA 15825 or Outdoor Odyssey, 450 Boy Scout Road, Boswell, PA 15531, www.outdoorodyssey.org.
 Arrangements are under the care of the Carrier Funeral Home.
 Please visit our website at www.carrierfh.com to find more information or place online condolences.